Replacing functors with enriched ones: Homotopy functors

 \begin{example} Let $\s\Set^{\mathrm{fin}}$ denote the category of finite simplicial sets, i.e.\ simplicial sets with finitely many non-degenerate simplices.
-Then the homotopy model structure exists on $\Fun((\s\Set^\mathrm{fin})_0, \s\Set)$ by \Cref{remark:ExistenceHomotopyModelStructure}, hence the category of simplicial functors $\Fun(\s\Set^\mathrm{fin}, \s\Set)$ equipped with the projective model structure is Quillen equivalent to the homotopy model structure $\Funho((\s\Set^\mathrm{fin})_0, \s\Set)$.\footnote{In \cite{Lydakis1998SimplicialFunctors}, Lydakis considers functors between $\finsSet$ and $\s\Set$ that preserve weak homotopy equivalences and calls them homotopy functors.
-Note that this terminology conflicts with ours, since in our terminology a homotopy functor only sends simplicial homotopy equivalences to weak homotopy equivalences.} There are of course many variations on this, such as a Quillen equivalence between $\Fun(\pfinsSet,\s\Set_*)$ and $\Funho((\pfinsSet)_0,\s\Set_*)$ to which we will come back in \Cref{example:UnenrichedLydakisModelStructure}. \end{example}
+Then the homotopy model structure on $\Fun((\s\Set^\mathrm{fin})_0, \s\Set)$ exists by \Cref{remark:ExistenceHomotopyModelStructure}, hence the category of simplicial functors $\Fun(\s\Set^\mathrm{fin}, \s\Set)$ equipped with the projective model structure is Quillen equivalent to the homotopy model structure $\Funho((\s\Set^\mathrm{fin})_0, \s\Set)$.\footnote{In \cite{Lydakis1998SimplicialFunctors}, Lydakis considers functors between $\finsSet$ and $\s\Set$ that preserve weak homotopy equivalences and calls them homotopy functors.
+Note that this terminology conflicts with ours, since in our terminology a homotopy functor only sends \textbf{simplicial} homotopy equivalences to weak homotopy equivalences.} There are of course many variations on this, such as a Quillen equivalence between $\Fun(\pfinsSet,\s\Set_*)$\footnote{Here we view $\pfinsSet$ as $\s\Set$-enriched and not as $\s\Set_*$-enriched.} and $\Funho((\pfinsSet)_0,\s\Set_*)$ to which we will return in \Cref{example:UnenrichedLydakisModelStructure}. \end{example}